Red-Rapious/Elements-LaTeX/README.md

 # Elements LaTeX
 A cross-platform, powerful electron-based LaTeX editor.
-Coming soon.
+Pre-release v0.0.1 now available for macOS.

 ## Preview
 This is the current interface of Elements LaTeX, still at a very early development state: